What to Pack in Your Cruise Carry-On Bag

 Do you want even more cruise carry on advice?

-Check out my video below – please like, share or comment if you enjoy this video and find the information helpful.
+Check out my YouTube video below – please like and subscribe to our Life Well Cruised YouTube channel if you enjoy this video.
 Thanks so much!!

-I hope this list of cruise carry on essentials has been helpful for you.
-Why not to create your own must-have list, based on your travel preferences?
-In this way, you can personalize what you think you’ll most need in your carry-on, backpack, or large tote for your cruise.
+I hope this cruise carry on packing list has been helpful.
+Why not to create your own must-have cruise packing list, based on your travel preferences?
+In this way, you can personalize what you think you’ll most need in your carry-on suitcase, backpack, or large tote for your cruise.

 What are the most important items you bring in your carry-on bag for your cruise?
 Have you ever forgotten something and regretted it?
 Let me know if the comments below.